ihmeuw/vivarium_research/docs/source/intervention_models/lipid_based_nutrient_supplements/index.rst

 For the outcome moderate wasting, [DAS_Cochrane_Review_2019]_ compared prevalence of **moderate wasting** at 18 or 24 months between intervention and control children.
 LNS plus complementary feeding reduced the prevalence of moderate wasting by 18% (RR 0.82, 95% CI 0.74 to 0.91; eight studies; 13,172 participants; moderate-quality evidence).
 There was *no impact* of LNS plus complementary feeding on **severe wasting** (RR 1.27, 95% CI 0.66 to 2.46; three studies, 2329 participants)

-[Dewey-et-al-2021b]_ found a the prevalence ratio of wasting (not severity-specific) equal to  0.86 (95% CI: 0.80, 0.93).
+[Dewey-et-al-2021b]_ found a prevalence ratio of wasting (not severity-specific) equal to  0.86 (95% CI: 0.80, 0.93).
 Given that the review by Dewey et al. contained more data than the review by Das et al., we will use the effect size from Dewey et al. for our purposes.

 We will apply the relative risk ratio as a relative rate ratio on the incidence of MAM from MILD (i2) starting from the age-start of the intervention starts (6 months).
 This is because we assume that the intervention does not affect the duration of disease and hence: